Trying for a baby

 After your appointment, you can continue to try and conceive naturally.
 Your GP will give you some recommendations based on your lifestyle answers which could help boost your chance on conceiving.
 These may include dietary changes or quitting smoking.
 You can find out more about lifestyle changes that can boost pregnancy on the NHS website:

-NHS pregnancy questions NHS men’s health questionsYour GP may refer you to a consultant within secondary care for further investigations.
-At your consultant appointment, a number of tests will be completed to further investigate what may be preventing you and your partner from becoming pregnant.
+Further tests may be completed to investigate what may be preventing you and your partner from becoming pregnant.
 Some of these will be similar to the ones carried out by your GP, some others may be new to you.
-The tests include:
+The tests may include:

 - Physical examination / medical history: you and your partner will both be asked about your medical history.
 Your height and weight will be recorded and the doctor may ask to examine you.